claudiorogerio/Chrome_TecnoRex/README.md

 # Chrome_TecnoRex
 A digital game based on Google Chrome TRex with personal game music on tecnobrega rhythm.
-The functionality of record audio is disponible just on SO Linux.
+The record audio functionality is disponible just on SO Linux.

 ###  *Dependencies:*
 - [x] sudo apt install ffmpeg